 Applying prosthetic pieces

 Our gelatine pieces are sent in a plastic bag that has been lightly powdered to prevent the prosthetic/s sticking.
-The power should be gently wiped away before applying, using either a baby wipe or cold water.
+The power should be gently wiped away before applying, using either a baby wipe or similar.

 (Please note that our larger prosthetic pieces are sent out with a thin layer of gelatine around parts that fit over the mouth or eyes.
 This allows you to tear them so that they’ll fit the area you’re applying them to.
 All faces are different sizes so we prefer to send out the pieces like this)

 Always perform a skin test before using adhesive.
-If the skin becomes red and/or itchy, the person may be allergic to the adhesive or latex you are applying.
+If the skin becomes red and/or itchy, the person may be allergic to the adhesive you are applying.

 Gently coat the back of the piece with fake-up adhesive and let it dry (until clear).
 Coat an area of skin where you wish to place the prosthetic and let this dry (until clear).
 You can then place the prosthetic on the skin and gently push it into place from the middle outwards.
 To blend away the edges, using the gelatine blender on a cotton bud, gently wiping away and dissolving the edges until you have a feathered blend to the skin.
 You can also blend the edges even more using fake-up adhesive around the edges.